✏️ Updated on 25th April 2021

-The first product you’re probably not taking to the coast but should is the wetsuit changing mat.
+The first product you’re not taking to the coast but should is Northcores wetsuit changing mat.
 Now, I know these don’t look all that… but trust me, they’re a great addition to any surf bag.

-The reason I’m recommending Northcores changing mat is because it’s actually the one I have and I think it’s brilliant.
-Long gone are the days where I’d pack my sandy wetsuit into an old Tesco bag for life.
-Long gone are the days where I’d be changing in and out of my wetsuit on muddy grass or cold tarmac.
+The reason I’m recommending Northcores changing mat is because it’s the one I’ve got and also reviewed.
+Gone are the days of using an old Tesco bag for life or changing on muddy grass and cold tarmac.

-Now, its a case of whipping this bad boy out and changing within the area.
-When I’m done, I then simply use the drawstrings to create a watertight bag with all the nastiness safe inside.
-With enough space for at least two sandy, wet wetsuits this Northcore changing mat is worth every penny!
+Now, I just whip this bad boy out and change wherever.
+When I’m done I simply pull the drawstrings together and create a watertight bag with all the nastiness safe inside.
+With enough space for at least two wetsuits this Northcore changing mat is worth every penny!

-The second product you’re probably not taking on your surfing trips is the Aquapac Keymaster.
+The second product you need to take on every surf trip is the Aquapac Keymaster.
 This again now an essential bit of kit I take on all of my surfing trips.

 The third surfing product that’s almost definitely not in your surfing bag is Northcores Magnetic Wetsuit Hanger.

-Drying a wetsuit is a pain in itself, but Northcores magnetic wetsuit hanger makes it that much easier.
-Definitely one for the surf bag.
+Drying a wetsuit is a pain in itself, but Northcores magnetic wetsuit hanger makes it a bit easier.
+Definitely one for the surf bag/van.

-The fourth product on this exclusive list is something that goes overlooked by a lot of surfers, surfing ear plugs.
+The fourth product is something that often goes overlooked by surfers, ear plugs.

-If you’re unsure about taking your electronic car key into the water with the Aquapac, Northcores Keypod might be your next best solution.
-Offering a sturdy key safe, the Northcore Keypod can be attached to your car, securing your car keys whilst you’re amongst the waves.
+If you’re unsure about taking your electronic car key into the water, Northcores Keypod might be your next best solution.
+The Northcore Keypod can be attached to the underside of your car, securing your car keys safely whilst you’re amongst the waves.

-The sixth product that is a must have on those long summer days is Surfers Skin Suncream.
+The sixth product on this list is a must have on those long summer days, Surfers Skin Suncream.

 Designed especially for surfers and water goers, this suncream is the real deal!
 I have tried all of the none surfing suncreams out there; Nivea, Garnier, Piz Buin and none of them kept me from getting burnt.
-But, of course Surfers Skin does exactly that.
+But, of course Surfers Skin did just that.

 Protecting against both UVA and UVB rays, the 30+ SPF suncream is designed to protect wearers in the water for up to two hours.
-Surfers Skin is highly sweat and water resistant so also wont get into the eyes during a sesh.
-It uses an impressive blend of Jojoba oil, Vitamin A, Vitamin E and Aloe Vera making it safe for every skin type.
+Surfers Skin is highly sweat and water resistant and uses an impressive blend of Jojoba oil, Vitamin A, Vitamin E and Aloe Vera.

 Now, the last one on this list is an interesting new concept, the SharkBanz 2 Shark Deterrent.

-This product is mainly aimed at those who have a higher chance of encountering sharks than the rest of us (I’m looking at you AUS).
-As a UK surfer who has a very slim chance of being within 10 miles of a shark, I haven’t got one of these.
-But, I feel this is the type of thing I’d want if I was a frequent beach goer down under.
+This product is aimed at those with a higher chance of encountering a shark than the rest of us (I’m looking at you AUS).
+So as a UK surfer myself, I haven’t got one of these.
+But, for those down under that might want some more peace of mind, this might be the solution.